- Home

 3. Shepherd’s pie

-Shepherd’s pie is traditionally made with lamb (and cottage pie with beef), but the best thing about this dish is that there are dozens of different directions you can go in.
+Shepherd’s pie is traditionally made with lamb (and cottage pie with beef), but the best thing about this dish is that there are dozens of directions you can go in.

 To cook a traditional lamb-based shepherd’s pie, why not try this no-fuss recipe from BBC Good Food?
-If you’re trying to lower your cholesterol, you might want to swap red meat for white meat, like in this turkey and vegetable shepherd’s pie from Taste of Home.
+If you’re trying to lower your cholesterol, you might like to swap red meat for white meat, like in this turkey and vegetable shepherd’s pie from Taste of Home.

 Check out the video below to find out more about making a vegan shepherd’s pie.